 The purpose of this essay contest is to encourage students to increase their level of agricultural literacy through research and through presentations by county Farm Bureau volunteers.
 The contest is open to all 6th, 7th and 8th graders in Georgia.
 The writing and research activity can be matched to state standards in language arts as well as other areas.

-To enter the contest, contact your county Farm Bureau.
 One winner will be selected in each of Georgia Farm Bureau’s ten districts.
 Each district winner will receive a cash prize of $100.
 The state winner will be selected from these ten district winners.
 They will receive an additional cash prize of $150